 You can also use videos to catalyze supporters at different stages of the donor lifecycle.
 When you first make contact with a potential donor, you can send a video explaining what your programs do.
-After they have made their first donation, you can send an impact video to show how their gift has helped your program’s constituents or as a simple “thank you” message.
+After they make their first donation, send an impact video that shows how their gift helps your program’s constituents.
+Alternatively, try a simple “thank you” message.

 Movies Are Still Magic

 More than a century after its invention, moving pictures have expanded into one of our primary ways of communication.
 We spend hours watching TV, perusing YouTube, going to the movies, and recording important moments on Vine and Instagram.
 And even though more people than ever have access to view and create videos, they still attract our attention.
-Well-written appeals certainly haven’t gone out of style – and definitely don’t forget about them! – but adding a quality video to your emails can help get your message noticed and possibly set viewers on the path towards action for your cause.
+Well-written appeals certainly haven’t gone out of style, so definitely don’t forget about them.
+But adding a video to your emails can get your message noticed and set viewers on the path towards action.